YvonneGuttmann/connector-sdk/README.md

 The *BL connector* can expose settings for the controller under "settings" key in the exported object.
 supported settings:
 * **selfValidation** - If true, the controller wouldn't validate the approval (using getApproval()) before calling approve / reject.
 The validation should be performed by the BL itself.
+* **disableMiniSync** - If true, the controller wouldn't perform mini-sync (using getApproval()) after calling approve / reject.
+Instead it would mark the approval as "deleted".

 Important guidelines for the *BL Connector*: